 As mentioned above, noise-canceling headphones are often included in a sensory-kit.
 But making them available on their own is helpful too.

 Create a space that gives people, of any age, the opportunity to be removed from the noise, crowds, or brightness of your attraction and enjoy a bit of calm.
 So make it low noise, and lower light area.
 Add things like comfortable chairs.
 It doesn’t have to be fancy!
 You can include some quiet toys for children or quiet activities too.

 Staff training can be formal or more informal.
-Organizations like us are asked to provide staff training for example.
+Organizations like us at Sensory Friendly Solutions are asked to provide staff training for example.
 You can also reach out to local organizations that represent the many people with hidden disabilities who have sensory sensitivity.

 Asking for feedback can be scary.
 It is OK.
 You may not be able to fix everything for everyone all the time.
 But the best suggestions come from people who have direct experience.
 Ask people to tell you what they enjoy about your sensory-friendly attraction and ask them for suggestions on what to improve.
 More often, they are simple things that you can easily implement.